fossasia/open-event-frontend/README.md

 **API Documentation:**
 -   Every installation of the **Open Event Server** project includes API docs, (e.g. here on the test install [https://open-event-api.herokuapp.com](https://open-event-api.herokuapp.com)).
--   A hosted version of the API docs is available in the `gh-pages` branch of the **Open Event Server** repository at [http://dev.eventyay.com/api/v1](http://dev.eventyay.com/api/v1)
+-   A hosted version of the API docs is available in the `GH-pages` branch of the **Open Event Server** repository at [http://dev.eventyay.com/api/v1](http://dev.eventyay.com/api/v1)

 ## Communication